DiegoVilla03/Artificial-intelligence/Genetic algorithm/README.md

 ## Features

-- **GeneticAlgorithm class**: Provides a flexible framework for implementing genetic algorithms.
+- **GeneticAlgorithm class**: Provides a flexible framework for implementations.
-- **Customizable**: Easily customizable parameters such as population size, number of iterations, mutation rate, and crossover methods.
+- **Customizable**: Easily customizable parameters such as population size, number of iterations.
 - **Support for Graph Problems**: Designed to handle graph-based optimization problems.
 - **Well-Structured**: Organized and well-commented code for easy understanding and modification.
 - **Scalable**: Suitable for small to large-scale optimization problems.